markovidakovic/interpreter/README.md

 # interpreter

-Building an interpreter following the book "Writting an Interpreter in Go" by Thorsten Ball.
+Building an interpreter following the book "Writing an Interpreter in Go" by Thorsten Ball.